This review is especially helpful for those who have or use the following: Powerchair

 There are two disabled bays.
 One is next to door.
 There is a bus stop on the street outside but the other bus stop to go back the other way is further away and across a busy road.

 There is a basic accessible loo but it isn't the greatest because you have to go through a door into baby changing facilities then try and navigate around a huge bin to open door into the toilet.
-The toilet is an okayish size.
+There is limited transfer space on either side of toilet.
+Front transfer would likely be needed unless your chair is tiny.
+Limited space for carer assistance.
 The grab rails are white so not of a contrasting colour.
 The mirror was okay height for a seated position but the coat hook was too high.